Explicit Good Subspace-metric Codes and Subset-metric Codes: Conclusion

 \section{Conclusion}

-To construct explicit good insertion-deletion codes has been a long-standing difficult problem.
 In this paper we introduce the subspace-metric codes and subset-metric codes.
-We show that subspace distance and subset distance are natural lower bounds for the insdel distance.
-Hence well-structured subspace codes correcting network communication errors and erasures can be used to construct explicit good insertion-deletion codes correcting synchronization errors.
-The half-Singleton bounds for the subspace distances and subset distances of linear codes are proved.
-Explicit near-Singleton bound subspace-metric codes over large fields are constructed directly.
-Insertion-deletion codes from subspace codes are close to the Levenshtein upper bound for $1$-deletion correcting codes over general finite field.
+We show that subspace distance and subset distance are natural lower bounds for the insdel distance and prove the half-Singleton bounds for the subspace distances and subset distances of linear codes.
+From subspace-metric and subset-metric codes well-structured explicit good insertion-deletion codes correcting synchronization errors can be constructed directly.
+Explicit near-Singleton bound subspace-metric codes over large fields are constructed.
+Insertion-deletion codes from subspace codes are close to the Levenshtein upper bound for $1$-deletion correcting codes over general finite field. $k$-deletion correcting codes with rate approaching $1$ can be constructed from subspace codes.
 The one-dimension linear subspace-metric codes are given explicitly from the orbit cyclic subspace code.
-The highly nontrivial lower bound for the subset distances of some folded codes is proved.\\
+This lead to a high dimension linear insertion-deletion code with a natural lower bound on its insdel distance.
+The highly nontrivial lower bound for the subset distances of some folded codes is proved.
+Further construction of explicit synchronization strings from subspace coding will be presented in \cite{Chen212}.\\